Anupratee/System-Commands/System-Commands-course-main/Week2.md

   - i : interactive mode
   - m : job control enabled (can be taken to bg or fg)
   - H : !style history substitution enabled
-  - s : commands are read from stdin
+  - s : commands are read from stdin (standard input, keyboard)
   - c : commands are read from arguments

 ### Linux Process Management
 * `sleep` command to create processes